epklein/epklein.github.io/_posts/2024Q1/2024-01-24-reasons-people-get-laid-off.md

 The beginning of 2024 has witnessed a resurgence of layoffs in the tech industry, catching many by surprise.
 Once again, employees are afraid and uncertain about their futures.
 The pressing question on everyone's mind is: Which company will make the next cut, and who will be affected?

 Today, I came across an insightful article on [HBR.org](https://hbr.org) titled [5 Reasons People Get Laid Off](https://hbr.org/2024/01/5-reasons-people-get-laid-off) by Marlo Lyons.
-This article offers valuable insights, and I highly recommend you give it a read.
+This article offers valuable insights, and I highly recommend you read it.

-Understanding why layoffs occur can empower us to take proactive steps to safeguard our careers and mitigate some of the associated stress.
+Understanding why layoffs occur can empower us to proactively safeguard our careers and mitigate some of the associated stress.
 With this in mind, I'd like to share and summarize some key insights from the article.

 Here are a few reasons why people get laid off: